 In the coalition's second year, Chambers All In has developed an updated platform.
 This year's platform focuses on critical items that, if enacted, will bring further relief to the business community.

 Chambers All In For Economic Recovery 2022 Platform

 - Utilize American Rescue Plan Act funding to help replenish the unemployment trust fund alleviate the impending financial drain from the state’s businesses.

-- Legal protections to employers who follow the CDC established safety guidelines from claims that COVID-19 was contracted at the place of business
+- Provide legal protections to employers who follow the CDC established safety guidelines from claims that COVID-19 was contracted at the place of business.

 - Restructure the Minimum Wage Credit’s incremental phase-out to allow small businesses to capture the original intent of the credit.

 - Extend the EDGE credit sunset clause out for another ten years and utilize the tax credit as an incentive to attract new businesses to the state and allow for the growth and development of existing companies.

 In addition to the items above, Chambers All In for Economic Recovery calls for collaborative solutions to the state’s ongoing workforce challenges.
 The coalition recognizes the importance of having a ready, willing and skilled workforce for the future of our state’s economy.
 We call on the state to develop innovative programs, support pilot programs, invest in K-12 career awareness programming and assist in scaling successful workforce programs for other communities and industries.
 We urge Illinois legislators to create an environment and funding models that allow the private sector to drive the training demand for employers.

 The coalition will work this platform with legislators and call for action in the coming weeks.
 We urge you to get involved and spread the message with us during this time.
 We commit to being a voice for our members, and our partner chambers will collectively work for tangible relief for our communities' businesses.